Maxim0101/Maxim0101/README.md

 ## 🧑‍💻 About Me

-Hi, I’m Maxim — a Mechanical Engineering and Computer Science student at Northeastern University with a deep passion for software development, robotics, and business.
-I’m driven by curiosity, a love for learning, and a desire to understand how things truly work.

-If I had to sum myself up, I’m someone who, when faced with a problem, doesn’t complain or walk away — I lean in.
-I find a genuine thrill in tackling complex challenges and creating meaningful, long-term solutions.
+I am a Mechanical Engineering and Computer Science student at Northeastern University with a deep passion for software development, robotics, entrepreneurship, and AGI.
+I’m driven by curiosity, a love for learning, and a desire to understand how EVERYTHING works.
+I’m someone who admittedly gets carried away with my ambitious ideas, but I am a great problem solver who finds a genuine thrill in tackling complex challenges and creating meaningful, long-term solutions.

-My fascination with technology began in high school, watching [Boston Dynamics' robots](https://www.youtube.com/watch?v=fn3KWM1kuAw) in action via YouTube.
-That curiosity evolved into a passion for learning how software and engineering shape the future.
-With AI accelerating rapidly, I am confident that robots will be as common as smartphones — and I want to help shape that future.

-Eventually, I will launch a robotics company focused on ethical automation — building tools that empower workers rather than replace them.
-And further down the road, I will start an engineering-focused philanthropic initiative to help solve real-world problems and support the development of 3rd world states.
+In the coming decade, I will be launching a robotics company focused on ethical automation — building tools that empower workers rather than replace them.
+And further down the road, I will start an engineering-focused philanthropic initiative to help solve global issues and support the development of 3rd world states.
+Why robotics?
+My fascination with robotics began in high school, watching [Boston Dynamics' robots](https://www.youtube.com/watch?v=fn3KWM1kuAw) in action via YouTube.
+It's fascinating to see something artificial that thinks, moves, and makes decisions.
+It's also one of the most complex fields because a great robot requires the perfect mechanical design and the perfect AI.
+With AI accelerating rapidly, I am confident that robots will soon be more common than smartphones — and I want to help shape that future.

+Until then, I want to start by getting my first internship, where I can apply my skills to real-world projects, learn from industry professionals, and connect with ambitious coworkers.
+I am looking for jobs in Robotics, Software Engineering, or Machine Learning for the summer of 2026, but I am open to other industries as well.
+If you are interested in my skills or want to simply connect and talk, don't be afraid to reach out!

+## A little more about my skills, tech stack, and current studies ##

-I regularly challenge myself with complex problems on Project Euler and supplement my learning through platforms like freeCodeCamp, Codecademy, and YouTube.
-Right now, I’m diving deeper into MySQL, Java, and supervised learning, and currently reading:
+I regularly challenge myself with complex problems on Project Euler and CodingBat.
+I supplement my learning through online resources like freeCodeCamp, Coursera, and YouTube.
+This month (October 2025), I'm practicing my skills in Front End Development (via the Odin Project), Machine Learning, and Neural Networks.

+The most advanced project I am working on and will finish by the end of winter is my voice assistant, MAI.
+This project utilizes OpenAI's API, open-sourced packages, and hardware like the RPI4, Respeaker, OLED, and more.
+The goal is to make an assistant buddy that is smarter and more natural than Siri, Alexa, or Cortana.
+It will be able to talk naturally, examine its environment, make faces with the OLED, remember people, remember conversations, and execute commands like "record a video of me" or "generate an image and send it to me via email".

+I am currently reading:
+- The Coming Wave: Technology, Power, and the Twenty-first Century's Greatest Dilemma by Mustafa Suleyman
+- 1984 by Orwell George
 - The Hundred-Page Machine Learning Book by Andriy Burkov
-- Chip War by Chris Miller
-- Snow Crash by Neal Stephenson

-Outside of tech, I enjoy comedy, investing, and exploring thought-provoking shows like Black Mirror.

-I have worked on several fun and entrepreneurial projects, including a voice assistant built with OpenAI’s API.
-I’m currently developing a financial learning app, an app for my college, my first AI, and more.
+If you want to see more of my projects, you can find some of them on my Github page.

 Along the way, I’ve gained hands-on experience across both software and hardware, using tools and IDEs like VS Code, Xcode, DataGrip, and Zsh, and languages like Python, Java, HTML/CSS, JavaScript, and MySQL.

-I’m currently seeking my first software engineering internship, where I can apply my skills to real-world projects, learn from industry professionals, and contribute meaningfully to the future of tech.

-Let's connect!
+I have foundational skills in Mechanical Engineering, Hardware Engineering, Software Engineering, Robotics, and Machine Learning.

 ---